cloudmesh-community/book/chapters/container/docker-swarm.md

 $ docker-machine ssh myvm2 "docker swarm join --token <token> <ip>:2377"
 ```

-The output should be like this:
+The output will be like this:

 ```bash
 This node joined a swarm as a worker.